posi23/posi23/README.md

 <h1 align="center">Hello rockstars 👋, I'm Posi</h1>
-<h3 align="center">I am a Software/Web developer passionate about the ever-growing field of tech, and I am always learning new technologies and collaborating on projects.
+<h3 align="center">I am a Software/Web developer who is passionate about the ever-growing field of tech, and I am always learning new technologies and collaborating on projects.
 Gaining knowledge never dies</h3>

 - 🔭 I’m currently working on **Spring Boot and Django Framework**